HiraAli9/Q2-FirstAssignment/README.md

 ## 2. Model
 The model parameter specifies which version of the OpenAI language model you want to use, such as gpt-3.5-turbo or gpt-4.
 Each model has different levels of performance, accuracy, and cost.
+### For example
-- **For example**, **GPT-3.5** is faster and cheaper, while **GPT-4** is more advanced and better at understanding complex prompts.
+**GPT-3.5** is faster and cheaper, while **GPT-4** is more advanced and better at understanding complex prompts.
 The model you choose impacts how well the API can process your input and provide accurate or creative responses, depending on the task.
 ## 3. Max Completion Tokens
 The max completion tokens parameter sets a limit on the maximum number of tokens (words,
 punctuation, and spaces counted together) that the model can include in its response.
 - This is important for controlling the response length and managing costs.
+### For example
-- **For example**, setting max_tokens=50 will cut off the output after 50 tokens.
+Setting max_tokens=50 will cut off the output after 50 tokens.
 If not managed, the response could become unnecessarily long, especially for creative or open-ended prompts.
 It also ensures you stay within token limits for your API usage.
 ## 4. n
 The n parameter determines how many response variations you want the model to generate for a single input.
 - If you set n=3, the API will return three different responses to your query.